firebolt-db/godocs/docs/Reference/object-identifiers.md

 SELECT my_column FROM my_table
 ```

-{: .note}
-Unquoted identifiers in some early Firebolt accounts may be case sensitive.

 You can keep uppercase identifiers by enclosing them in double-quotes.
 For example, the following identifiers are unique:

 ```